-If you live in a property in Council Tax bands A to D, you are likely to receive a £150 Council Tax energy rebate from the government to help with the increased cost of energy bills.
-We are making these payments on behalf of the government, to eligible households in Central Bedfordshire.
-One payment will be made per household.
+If you live in a property in Council Tax bands A to D, you are likely to have received a £150 Council Tax energy rebate from the government to help with the increased cost of energy bills.
+We made these payments on behalf of the government, to eligible households in Central Bedfordshire.
+One payment was made per household.

 About the energy bills rebate

-This payment will operate outside of the Council Tax system using Council Tax lists to identify eligible households.
-It is separate from your Council Tax and you must continue to pay your Council Tax instalments as normal.
+This payment operated outside of the Council Tax system using Council Tax lists to identify eligible households.
+It was separate from your Council Tax and you must continue to pay your Council Tax instalments as normal.
 The rebate does not need to be repaid.

-We will make one £150 payment to a liable Council Tax payer for each eligible household, where all of the following criteria are met on 1 April 2022:
+We made one £150 payment to a liable Council Tax payer for each eligible household, where all of the following criteria were met on 1 April 2022:

-- the property is occupied and someone’s only or main home
+- the property was occupied and someone’s only or main home

-- the person who is liable to pay the Council Tax (or would be were the property not exempt) is not a local authority, a corporate body or other body such as a housing association, the government or governmental
+- the person liable to pay the Council Tax (or would be were the property not exempt) was not a local authority, a corporate body or other body such as a housing association, the government or governmental

-- the property is a chargeable dwelling or is in one of the eligible exemption classes
+- the property was a chargeable dwelling or was in one of the eligible exemption classes